 This project was focused on the following objectives:

-The hypothesis of this study is that in situ remediation of AFFF with co-contaminants can be achieved by sequentially applying ISCO based on persulfate chemistry in combination with bioremediation strategies.
-The most effective and efficient strategies require a fundamental understanding of the interplay of these technologies.
-Further, it is hypothesized that the initial treatment of PFASs and common co-contaminants with heat activated persulfate ISCO will remove chemical inhibitors of aquifer microorganisms and that subsequent downstream microbial activity for in situ mixed contaminants degradation will be stimulated.
-In addition, bioremediation of organics in AFFF and potential co-contaminants prior to ISCO can decrease the amount of oxidants needed for contaminant removal.
-Overall, elucidating the significance of the possible effects of ISCO on aquifer bacteria as well as the effects of bioremediation on subsequent ISCO could substantially improve the performance of remedial scenarios that combine ISCO with bioremediation.
-The research will evaluate the following areas:
+The hypothesis of this study was that in situ remediation of AFFF with co-occurring chemicals can be achieved by sequentially applying ISCO based on persulfate chemistry in combination with bioremediation strategies.
+The project team hypothesized that the initial treatment of PFAS and co-occurring chemicals with heat-activated persulfate ISCO could remove chemical inhibitors of aquifer microorganisms and that subsequent downstream microbial activity for in situ mixed chemicals degradation will be stimulated.
+In addition, bioremediation of organics in AFFF and potential co-occurring chemicals prior to ISCO can decrease the amount of oxidants needed for chemical removal.